AutoMQ/automq/README.md

 ![image](./docs/images/automq-architecture.png)

 AutoMQ use logSegment as a code aspect of Apache Kafka to weave into our features.
 The architecture including the following main components:
-- S3Stream: A streaming library based on object storage offered by AutoMQ.
+- **S3Stream**: A streaming library based on object storage offered by AutoMQ.
 It is the core component of AutoMQ and is responsible for reading and writing data to object storage.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d).
-- Stream: Stream is a abstraction to mapping the logSegment of Apache Kafka.
+- **Stream**: Stream is a abstraction to mapping the logSegment of Apache Kafka.
 LogSegment's data ,index and other meta will mapping to different type of stream.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/GUk7w0ZxniPwN7kUgiicIlHkn9d)
-- Cloud Storage Data Buffer: AutoMQ use a small size cloud storage like AWS EBS as a buffer to offer low latency read and write.
+- **Cloud Storage Data Buffer**: AutoMQ use a small size cloud storage like AWS EBS as a buffer to offer low latency read and write.
 Pay attention that this is not tiered storage and AutoMQ broker can decoupled from the data buffer completely.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/X1DBwDdzWiCMmYkglGHcKdjqn9f)
-- Stream Object: AutoMQ's data is organized by stream object.
+- **Stream Object**: AutoMQ's data is organized by stream object.
 Data is read by stream object id through index.
 One stream have one stream object.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)
-- Stream set object: Stream set object is a collection of small stream object that aimed to decrease API invoke times and metadata size.
+- **Stream set object**: Stream set object is a collection of small stream object that aimed to decrease API invoke times and metadata size.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)

 ## ⛄Get started with AutoMQ